Recommendations for Module Directory Names

 |4||Module directory named sdk|

-Antora would calculate the following module names from the named module directories in Example 1:
+Antora will calculate the following module names from the named module directories in Example 1: